purpleteam-labs/purpleteam/README.md

 # Configure

+No matter which install option you decide on the purpleteam CLI will require configuration.

 If you are planning on using the `cloud` environment copy the config/config.example.cloud.json to config/config.cloud.json and make the necessary changes.
 If you are planning on using the `local` environment copy the config/config.example.local.json to config/config.local.json and make the necessary changes.